Elvis Sekyanzi

 Elvis Sekyanzi, also known as Elvis Sekyanzi Wavamunno, is a Ugandan businessman, entrepreneur and qualified sound engineer.
 In 2012, he was reported to be one of the wealthiest Ugandans.

 Early life and education

 Sekyanzi was born in Uganda c.
 1975.
 His father is Ugandan millionaire and entrepreneur Gordon Wavamunno.
 He studied sound engineering at the London School of Electronics.

 Businesses and investments

 Sekyanzi owns a number of entertainment-related businesses.
 He is also a director and manager in some of his father's companies, including WBS Television, Wavah Water, and Wavah FM.
-The businesses that he owns include Club Silk, a night club in the Bugoloobi suburb of Kampala, and Silk Events, an entertainment management company with branches in Uganda and neighboring Rwanda.
+The businesses that he owns include Club Silk, a night club in the Bugolobi suburb of Kampala, and Silk Events, an entertainment management company with branches in Uganda and neighboring Rwanda.
 He is reported to also own a Club Silk in London, United Kingdom.

 Net worth

 According to the New Vision newspaper, Sekyanzi had a net worth of about USD8 million in 2012.